Garigliano Nuclear Power Plant: Dismantling of the water tower (2023-2024)

 On October 30, 2023, work began to dismantle the old water tower.
 The dismantling was completed on February 4, 2024.
 1900 metric tons of non-radioactive material (2094 US tons) were produced from the demolition and were later sent to be recycled.

 Dismantling of the reactor (2023-uncompleted)

 During the 2000s operations to remove asbestos from the reactor and turbine were carried out.

 Between 2016 and 2020 activities were carried out to restore the auxiliary systems of the building.

 The operations of dismantling the reactor proper began in 2023, starting with the dismantling of the vessel head underwater.

 Still uncompleted, set to end in 2031.

 On-site radioactive waste storage

-Because of the increasing amount of waste generated due the decommissioning, two on-site deposits, realized between 2007 and 2013, were allocated to the mid-term storage of radioactive waste, waiting for its definitive storage in the National Repository of Radioactive Waste (which hasn't been built yet).
+Because of the increasing amount of waste generated due the decommissioning, three on-site deposits, realized between 2007 and 2025, were allocated to the mid-term storage of radioactive waste, waiting for its definitive storage in the National Repository of Radioactive Waste (which hasn't been built yet).